This is Noor Inayat Khan. You would be forgiven for saying 'Who?'. Her claim to fame was secrecy itself.

 After her eventual capture, she refused to hand over sensitive information despite many months of imprisonment, questioning and torture.
 She was finally taken to Dachau camp and shot on 12 September 1944, aged just 30.

-Khan was later awarded the George Medal posthumously for exceptional bravery.
+Khan was later awarded the George Cross posthumously for exceptional bravery.

 Why is she commemorated in Bloomsbury?